memorysafety/rav1d/README.md

 # Building

 rav1d is written in Rust and uses the standard Rust toolchain to build.
-The Rust toolchain can be installed by going to https://rustup.rs. rav1d currently builds with a nightly compiler, which is specified in `rust-toolchain.toml`.
-The correct nightly build will automatically be installed for you when you run `cargo build`.
+The Rust toolchain can be installed by going to https://rustup.rs.
+The rav1d library builds on stable Rust for x86, x86_64, and aarch64, but currently requires a nightly compiler for armv7 and riscv.
+The project is configured to use a nightly compiler by default via `rust-toolchain.toml`, but a stable build can be made with the `+stable` cargo flag.

 For x86 targets you'll also need to install [nasm](https://nasm.us/) in order to build with assembly support.